cris262007/automotive-cybersecurity/README.md

 # Automotive Cybersecurity Protection System

-A comprehensive Linux-based security framework for protecting vehicle systems from cyber attacks, implementing defense-in-depth architecture with hardware security, encrypted communications, intrusion detection, and anomaly monitoring.

-## 🚗 Overview
+A comprehensive Linux-based security framework for protecting vehicle systems from cyber attacks, implementing defense-in-depth architecture with hardware security, encrypted communications, intrusion detection, and anomaly monitoring.Protecting vehicle systems from cyber attacks requires implementing a comprehensive, multi-layered security architecture combining hardware security (Secure Boot, TPM), cryptographic protection (AES-256, TLS 1.3), network defense (firewalls, IDS), intelligent anomaly detection, and rigorous compliance with ISO/SAE 21434 and UNECE WP.29 standards.
+The automotive industry has evolved from treating cybersecurity as an afterthought to embedding it as a core design principle from the earliest concept phase through vehicle decommissioning.
+As vehicles become more connected and autonomous, the importance of robust cybersecurity only increases.
+Manufacturers must maintain a proactive security posture through continuous vulnerability management, real-time threat monitoring, rapid incident response, and ongoing security updates throughout each vehicle's operational life.
+By implementing the best practices outlined in this guide—combining secure coding, cryptographic protection, hardware security, network defense, anomaly detection, and comprehensive monitoring—automotive manufacturers can effectively protect their customers and ensure the safety and integrity of modern vehicles.

 This project provides practical implementations and guidelines for securing automotive systems against cyber threats.
 It covers: